Intussusception in Children

 damaged section of intestine is large.
 In this case, surgery can’t link together the

 parts of the intestine that remain after the damaged section is removed.
 An ileostomy may

 be done so that the digestive process can continue.
 With an ileostomy, the 2 remaining

 healthy ends of intestine are brought through openings in the belly.
 Stool will pass

 through the opening (stoma).
 It will then collect in a bag on the outside of the body.

 The ileostomy may be short-term.
-Or in very rare cases it may be long-lasting or permanent.
+Or, in very rare cases, it may be long-lasting or

 Intussusception is a medical emergency.
-It is a life-threatening illness.
+It's a life-threatening illness.
 If not treated,

 it can cause serious problems such as: